alexlaurence/NIfTI-Image-Converter/README.md

 ## Usage

 Let's run the file and start converting images!
+Please ensure that your output folder ends with a slash to avoid errors.

 ```
 python3 nii2png.py -i <inputfile> -o <outputfolder>